 The story that came out of that battle that is of interest to us today is this:

-Before there was a wish expressed by some of Rawiri’s allies to dispatch the wounded.
+Before leaving the pa, there was a wish expressed by some of Rawiri’s allies to dispatch the wounded.
 Rawiri’s reply was what you might have expected from such man: “Not a hair of their head shall you touch.
 You may take their firearms with you, but touch nothing else.”

 The Maori were honouring the Poteriwhi Code of Conduct instilled in the Maori by the Christian missionaries who had been involved with the Maori for 30 years.